okpalaChidiebere/serverless-capstone-project/README.md

 * `disconnect` - removes the connectionId of the user that was saved when the user connects to our webocket.

-* `elasticSearchSync` - should delete a TODO item created by a current user.
-Expects an id of a TODO item to remove.
+* `elasticSearchSync` - should sync newly added invoce to ES database.
+We only handled INSERT operations from DynamoDBStreamEvent

 * `sendInvoiceNotifications` - Sends the newly inserted invoice data to the users connected in realtime.
 It gets all the connectionIds of the users online and sends data to the individually.